prisma/prisma-examples/accelerate/nuxtjs-starter/README.md

 npm run dev
 ```

+### 6. ?
+Do you want to view and edit your data by installing Prisma Studio in Nuxt DevTools? › (Y/n)
+Select Y (yes) to install and use Prisma Studio in Nuxt Devtools.

+### 7. Launch the app in the browser
+Open the browser and navigate to http://localhost:3000

 You can see the performance and other stats (e.g. cache/hit) for the different Accelerate cache strategies at the bottom of the UI:

 ## Resources